‘Is my Great Dane puppy knuckling?’

 Feet and pasterns may ‘fall’ a bit following surgery (ear cropping, for example) and during teething.

-It’s easy to become alarmed each time this happens, but it’s important to monitor progress towards the end goal: tight knuckles and straight limbs!
+It’s easy to become alarmed each time this happens, but it’s important to monitor progress toward the end goal: tight knuckles and straight limbs!

-Great Dane puppy knuckling can look much worse than it actually is, but it’s still VERY important to immediately begin correcting the problem.
+Great Dane puppy knuckling can look much worse than it is, but it’s still essential to immediately begin correcting the problem.

 Failure to correct knuckling could lead to permanent deformities of the limbs that may become painful and may eventually lead to arthritis or require surgery.